epryan/bizbuddy/README.md

-# MEANBase ie. BaseByDottie.com
+# MEANBase aka BizBuddy

-## A MEAN stack homepage and invoicing application under development for BaseByDottie
+## A MEAN stack homepage and invoicing application developed for BaseByDottie

 * **Usage**
   - Clone the repo